secretstartups/handbook/brand-and-product-marketing/product-and-solution-marketing/index.html.md

 # <i class="fas fa-star fa-fw color-orange font-awesome"></i>Subject matter expertise

-Product Marketers are often asked to speak at conferences, workshops, webinars, etc.
+Product Marketers are often asked to speak at conferences, workshops and webinars.

 To encourage reuse and collaboration, we have a [shared folder of past abstracts](https://drive.google.com/drive/folders/1ODXxqd4xpy8WodtKcYEhiuvzuQSOR_Gg) for different speaking events.
 PMMs also have an [inventory of presentations](https://docs.google.com/spreadsheets/d/1sQdR4mMNKWep0v02HQacOCEfb0BP19jFygTxnvUcau8/edit#gid=0) that can be quickly and easily reused.

 ### Requesting Product and Solution Marketing help

-All Product and Solution Marketing Work is aligned to the overall Marketing OKRs, located in Ally.io.The specific team OKR/KRs are tracked and managed as issues in the Product and Solution Marketing Project.
+All Product and Solution Marketing work is aligned to the overall Marketing OKRs.The specific team OKR/KRs are tracked and managed as issues in the Product and Solution Marketing Project.
 If you need additional support from the team, the simple process below will enable us to support you.

 1. [Open an SM Support Request Issue](https://gitlab.com/gitlab-com/marketing/strategic-marketing/product-marketing/-/issues/new?issuable_template=A-SM-Support-Request) this link will the _A-SM-Support-Request_ template.
 PLEASE fill in what you know.
 1. Be sure to @mention a specific team member who you are requesting help from.
 If you don't @mention a team member, your request may not be processed.
-Ping `@lclymer`,`@cblake` and `@davistye` if you don't know whom to tag.
+Ping '@doneal' `@lclymer` and `@davistye` if you don't know whom to tag.
 1. If you need more immediate attention please send a message with a link to the issue you created in the `#product-marketing` slack channel.
 Add an `@reply` to the PMM responsible or you can ping the team with `@pmm-team`.